• Skip to primary navigation

 3.5-mm stereo cable

-audio_cables_for_chromecast_audio_3.5mm_stereoMost speakers, including most Bluetooth speakers, has an input port for 3.5-mm stereo cable.
+Most speakers, including most Bluetooth speakers, have an input port for a 3.5-mm stereo cable.
 And Google includes this yellow (lemonade) cable in the box already.

 So, this is the simplest and cheapest solution if your speaker or sound system supports it.

 3.5-mm stereo cable is for analog audio output.
-This means if you plug in a 3.5-mm stereo cable, the DAC (Digital-to-analog converter) in Chromecast Audio will convert the digital audio signal into analog audio signal automatically.
+This means if you plug in a 3.5-mm stereo cable, the DAC (Digital-to-analog converter) in Chromecast Audio will convert the digital audio signal into an analog audio signal automatically.

-If your sound system supports digital input and has a high-end DAC, you may want to use digital TOSLINK optical cable to benefit from the possibly better DAC.
+If your sound system supports digital input and has a high-end DAC, you may want to use a digital TOSLINK optical cable to benefit from the possibly better DAC.

 3.5-mm-stereo-to-RCA cable

-audio_cables_for_chromecast_audio_rcaIf your speaker or AV receiver does have RCA jacks, you need get a 3.5-mm stereo to RCA cable, which should be quite cheap.
+If your speaker or AV receiver does have RCA jacks, you need to get a 3.5-mm stereo to RCA cable, which should be quite cheap.

 RCA cable and jacks are based on very old standards of Radio Corporation of America.
 Two separate cables transmit two mono audio signals individually.